Amlyze/amltrix-data/markdown/actors.md

 - Receive purported rental income that is actually illicit funds introduced by criminals.
 - Conceal beneficial ownership, hindering financial institutions' ability to identify the true controllers of the funds.
-- [Casino Mule Networks](https://framework.amltrix.com/techniques/T0011.003) — Shell or front companies open accounts to receive casino-issued checks or wire transfers following the initial chip redemption.
-By inserting these entities between the casino payouts and the real beneficiaries, they obscure beneficial ownership and hinder financial institutions' ability to track the laundered funds.
 - [Fictitious Consulting Firm](https://framework.amltrix.com/techniques/T0014.003) — Shell or front companies function as fictitious consulting firms when:

 - They lack genuine operations yet issue professional invoices, allowing illicit income to appear as legitimate consultancy fees.